janphiliprichter/SeoulBikeSharing/README.md

 # SeoulBikeSharing
-Statistical Analysis for Bike Sharing Data in Seoul, KR
+Statistical Analysis of Bike Sharing Data in Seoul, KR